 5. Continue letting our more hair from above, and move through each section until all of your hair has been brushed.
 The longer you brush the more your hair will change.

 6. You can continue to brush until your hair becomes noticeably oily.

 This is when the hair is quite shiny but heavy and falls against the scalp quite flat.
-If you are going to brush for a long time I suggest right before bed time, as you will be able to sleep with the oil in your hair, when no one can see how stupid you hair looks and you can wash it thoroughly in the morning.
+If you are going to brush for a long time I suggest right before bedtime, as you will be able to sleep with the oil in your hair, when no one can see how stupid your hair looks and you can wash it thoroughly in the morning.
 Follow the above process as often as possible.
 Remember that your hair is very different now, and far more fragile.
 Prednisone and steroids will be aging your hair.
 Brushing your hair properly is the best and more natural therapy I have found to keep it looking fantastic.

 Remember, you can’t over brush your hair (if you are doing it right)